Executive Summary

 Testimonial

-“As a fintech moving real money for hourly workers, our API and mobile attack surface changes faster than any quarterly pentest can keep up with.
+“As a fintech moving real money for all kinds of workers, our API and mobile attack surface changes faster than any quarterly pentest can keep up with.
 Ares gave us continuous autonomous red teaming across our APIs, web app, and mobile clients — and the validation layer means every finding that reaches my team is a real, exploitable issue, not noise.
 In the first engagement, Ares surfaced exploit chains our previous testing missed entirely.
 It's the first AI security product I've deployed that actually gives my team time back.” — Jeff Buelt, VP of Security, Branch

 The Solution